DeveloperMoosa/cloud_resolve_/replit.md

 - Updated footer to use footer-logo.png instead of logo.jpeg for better transparency support (January 21, 2025)
 - Updated header navigation to use header-logo.png instead of new-logo.jpeg for consistent PNG transparency (January 21, 2025)
 - Applied transparency styles to all logo images using mix-blend-mode CSS properties
+- Replaced london-aerial-hq.mp4 with london-droneshot.mp4 for hero section background video with autoplay loop (January 21, 2025)

 ## System Architecture